-"My nephew, in truth you are correct.
-Yet I was correct in principle!
+"It is true, my nephew, you are correct.
+But in principle I was correct!
 And I've just proved it."

 How many times, after a bitter argument over a narishkeit (senseless issue), have you heard similar justifications?
 "It's not the (money/honour/affront etc.) that bothers me - it's the principle!"
-You were short-changed in a store; overcharged by a taxi; your seat was taken in shul; this kosher symbol is better than that one...
-Self- righteous indignation begins to bubble within...
+You were short-changed in a store; overcharged by a taxi; your seat was taken in shul; this kosher symbol is better than that one . . .
+Self-righteous indignation begins to bubble within . . .

 I've got news for you: It's not the principle.
-If it was "the principle," you would feel just the same feelings if it happened to someone else as if it happened to you.
+If it was "the principle," you would feel the same feelings if it happened to someone else as if it happened to you.
 If it was the principle, your emotions would be lead by a sense of sanctity, calmness, and a desire for truth.
 Yet that's rarely the case.
 It is the money, the prestige, or whatever else might be motivating us.
-It's just that internally, we realize it's so petty we're ashamed.
-So we withdraw from our bag of argumentative- ammunition that trusty old warrior called "principle," a point over which wars have been waged, families have fallen apart, and people's lives have been ruined.
+It's just that internally we realize it's so petty we're ashamed.
+So we withdraw from our bag of argumentative-ammunition that trusty old warrior called "principle," a point over which wars have been waged, families broken apart, and people's lives been ruined.
 Now, if it were at least indeed "the principle" that was at stake, perhaps the discord would fall under the category of machlokes le-shem Shamayim.
 Yet the flag-of-principle rarely displays its true colours.
-More often than not, it's really just an alien flag in camouflage.
-How careful must one be, when raising one's flag- of-principle, to be sure that the winds blowing are winds of truth and justice, and not winds of contention, self-gratification, and triumphancy.
+More often than not, it's really just an 'alien' flag in camouflage.
+How careful must one be, when raising one's flag-of-principle, to be sure that the winds blowing are winds of truth and justice, and not winds of contention, self- gratification, and triumph.

-On the outside, the arguments of Korach and his band had a veneer of truth-seeking and shem Shamayim.
+On the outside, the arguments of Korach and his band had a veneer of truth- seeking and shem Shamayim.
 They presented themselves as spokesmen of the nation - they asked only for equality and fairness.
 Yet inside, each one of the 250 men wanted to be the Kohein Gadol/The High Priest.
 They were warned by Moshe that at best, one of them would succeed; the other 249 were doomed to fail.
 Yet knowing this, they went ahead and offered the Incense.
 There were no "principles" at stake here; only a power-struggle over who among them would emerge as the "next" leader of the up-and-coming Jewish nation.

-This, says the Oznayim La-Torah, is why the Mishnah singles out Korach and his group as the epitome of machlokes she-lo le-shem Shamayim, because it is the most dangerous form of machlokes of all.
-When arguments are petty, the thinking man will avoid them; he realizes that to get involved in a skirmish over narishkeiten just isn't worth the cost to his reputation and to his peace-ofhttps://torah.org/torah-portion/olas-shabbos-5762-korach/ mind.
-Yet when power-struggles and petty-wrangling become "a fight for principle," even the most sound-minded individual must labour to keep at a distance.
+This, says the Oznayim La-Torah, is why the Mishnah singles out Korach and his group as the epitome of machlokes she-lo le-shem Shamayim: because his is the most dangerous form of machlokes of all.
+When arguments are petty, the thinking man will avoid them; he realizes that to get involved in a skirmish over narishkeiten isn't worth the cost to his reputation and to his peace-of-mind.
+Yet when power-struggles and petty-wrangling become "a fight for principle," even the most sound-minded individual must labour to keep his distance.